mozilla/application-services/docs/naming-conventions.md

 ## Rust Code

+TL;DR: do what Rust's builtin warnings and clippy lints tell you (and CI will fail if there are any unresolved warnings or clippy lints).

 ### Overview

 - All variable names, function names, module names, and macros in Rust code should follow typical `snake_case` conventions.